 Freeze-drying is becoming increasingly popular for storing fall beans and offers the longest storage life of any preservation method.
 While home freeze-drying equipment is expensive, the results can last 25-30 years when properly stored, making it ideal for long-term food storage.

-Remember that growing fall beans and storing fall beans successfully requires attention to detail and proper timing, but the rewards are tremendous.
+Remember that planting fall beans, growing them, and storing them successfully requires attention to detail and proper timing, but the rewards are tremendous.
 With quality seeds from David's Garden Seeds and the techniques outlined here, you'll discover why so many gardeners consider fall their favorite bean-growing season.
 The combination of ideal growing conditions, reduced pest pressure, and multiple storage options makes planting fall beans one of the most satisfying and productive gardening activities you can undertake in warmer climates.

 Good morning.
 It is a new week and we are talking about planting fall beans as you saw in the article above.
 David and I always plant beans in the fall and they are the best beans of the entire year, plentiful and flavorful.
 There is nothing as good as a garden fresh green bean in the fall!